oldany/dropmind/README.md

 ![Self Hosted](https://img.shields.io/badge/self--hosted-yes-green)
 ![GitHub stars](https://img.shields.io/github/stars/oldany/dropmind)

+## Stop losing things between devices.

-A lightweight **self-hosted capture layer** for links, notes, screenshots and files across your devices.
+DropMind is a **self-hosted capture inbox** for links, notes, screenshots and files.

+No folders.
+No decisions.
+No friction.

+Just drop it — and deal with it later.

+---

 Most tools focus on organizing information.
-DropMind focuses on **capturing it instantly**, from anywhere.
+DropMind focuses on **capturing it instantly**, before it’s lost.

+👉 Phone → drop
+👉 DropMind → holds it
+👉 Desktop → process it

-**Capture anything instantly — no friction, no decisions.**
+⚡ **Capture anything instantly — no friction, no decisions.**

 ---

-## ⚡ See it in action
+## ⚡ See it in action (10 seconds)

 ![DropMind Demo](docs/demo_dropmind.gif)

 ---

-## The idea

-DropMind is a personal capture inbox.

-When you find something on one device and want to use it later on another, just drop it into DropMind.

-Phone → drop link / note / file
-DropMind → temporary inbox
-Desktop → review or archive

----

 ## 🌐 Works everywhere

-DropMind is designed as a universal capture layer:
+Capture from any device, instantly:

 - iOS → via Shortcuts
 - Android → via Share system
 - Desktop → via bookmarklet

 Same backend.
 Same flow.
+No friction.

 ---